-Expanded polystyrene, commonly known as polystyrene, foam or EPS in Australia, is a type of plastic foam that widely used in packaging, logistics, catering, fishing and home decoration industries.
+Expanded polystyrene, commonly known as polystyrene, foam or EPS, is a type of plastic foam that widely used in packaging, logistics, catering, fishing and home decoration industries.
 Polystyrene is commonly referred to as #6 plastic in the industry.

 Polystyrene is a recyclable material.
 The demands for polystyrene recycling usually arise from the following industries: